frobware/bpfman-hacks/bsd/README.md

 that's easy to explore.

 ## Features
-- Automatic categorisation of database entries based on key prefixes
+- Categorisation of database entries based on some known key prefixes
-- Smart decoding of various value types:
+- Best effort decoding of various value types:
   - 32-bit and 64-bit integers
   - UTF-8 strings
   - JSON structures